BorisDudkin/FinTech_Module_13_Deep_Neural_Network/README.md

 - We start by creating a deep neural network with a two-layer deep neural network model that uses the relu activation function for both layers and the output activation function sigmoid appropriate for the classifier models.
 Below is the summary of the model we created:<br/>
   ![m1_summary](Images/m1_summary.PNG)<br/>
 - We compile and fit the model using the binary_crossentropy loss function, the adam optimizer, and the accuracy evaluation metric.
 50 epochs are used at this stage.<br/>
-- Next, evaluate the model by using the scaled test data and the test target values <br/>
+- Next, we evaluate the model by using the scaled test data and the test target values <br/>
   ![m1_reval](Images/M1_eval.PNG)<br/>
-- We finalize this stage by saving and exposrting the model we created to our Resources folder <br/>
+- We finalize this part by saving and exposrting the model we created to our Resources folder. <br/>

 **Optimizing the neural network model:**<br/>

 _Model 1_<br/>

 - We first optimize the model by adjusting the dataset: two features are identified as imbalanced and removed: STATUS and SPECIAL_CONSIDERATIONS.
-Below are the details of imbalances for those two features:
+Below are the details of the imbalances for those two features:

   - STATUS:<br/>
     ![status](Images/status.PNG)<br/>